Ghana will intensify their 2026 FIFA World Cup preparations with another warmup game against Wales in June.

 The Black Stars will be the guest of the Welsh national team at the Cardiff City Stadium on Tuesday, June 2, a game coach Otto Addo will use to sharpen the rough edges before the finals.

-It will be the first-ever fixture between the two nations, with Ghana already qualified for its fifth FIFA World Cup to co-hosted by Canada, USA and Mexico.
+It will be the first-ever fixture between the two nations, with Ghana already qualified for its fifth FIFA the global tournament to co-hosted by Canada, USA and Mexico.

 With Antoine Semenyo in the form of his life since joining Manchester City from Bournemouth, the four-time African champions are expected to give coach Craig Bellamy’s charges a good run.